SimonCropp/SeqProxy/readme.md

 <sup><a href='/src/SeqProxy/SeqWriter.cs#L99-L106' title='File snippet `buildid` was extracted from'>snippet source</a> | <a href='#snippet-buildid' title='Navigate to start of snippet `buildid`'>anchor</a></sup>
 <!-- endsnippet -->

 Which generates a string of the form `8e434f861302`.
+The current year is trimmed to shorten the id and under the assumption that retention policy is not longer than 12 months.
+There is a small chance of collisions, but given the use-case (error correlation), this should not impact the ability to find the correct error.
 This string can then be given to a user as a error correlation id.

 Then the log entry can be accessed using a Seq filter.